you are

 Basic Plan |

-cost of a hospital room (semi-private room or an intensive care unit when medically necessary).
+the cost of a hospital room (semi-private room when available or an intensive care unit when medically necessary);

 "Emergency" means an unexpected, unforeseen sickness or injury